ksu-cs-textbooks/cis580/content/15-heightmap-terrain/04-using-the-terrain.md

     Terrain terrain;
 ```

-In our `Game1.LoadContent()`, we'll load the heihtmap and construct our terrain:
+In our `Game1.LoadContent()`, we'll load the heightmap and construct our terrain:

 ```csharp
     // Build the terrain